Game meat makes you sick

 - Lead residues in game meat products

-- Wild game: Risks, lead, and hunting myths
+- Game meat: Risks, lead and hunting myths

-- Warning: Beware of wild game meat from amateur hunters
+- Caution: Warning about game meat from hobby hunters

 - Hunters also lie when selling meat